Alexander Thiele

 CLEAN_OUTPUT=$(echo "$OUTPUT" | sed '1d')

-jq -n --arg output "$CLEAN_OUTPUT" '{decision: "deny", reason: ("The codebase has lint issues.
-Please fix ALL errors, warnings, and info messages (including deprecations):" + $output), systemMessage: "⚠️ Lint issues found!"}'
+jq -n --arg output "$CLEAN_OUTPUT" '{decision: "deny", reason: ("Lint issues found: " + $output), systemMessage: "⚠️ Lint issues found!"}'

 fi

-2. The Build Integrity Check#
+2. The Final Build: The AfterAgent Check#

 #!/bin/bash